IAgavan/rsschool-cv/cv.md

 #rsschool-cv

-This CV To be updated....
+This CV To be updated...

 1. Ivan Agapitov